ZachyDev/meetlydb/README.md

 # meetlydb
-This served an API for analog meetly
+This serves an API for analog meetly